 Technically, the curing process starts once the plant material is removed from the plant.
 Once your flowers have dried, you will fill airtight containers until they about 80-90% full, seal the container, and wait 24 hours.
-After that they will need to be periodically “burped” to remove the built up moisture – this is done by opening the jars for around a minute.
+After that they will need to be periodically “burped” to remove the built-up moisture – this is done by opening the jars for around a minute.
 This process lasts for two weeks, but additional curing will occur up to six months – the jars will not need to be “burped”.

 - Flavor and aroma – Curing is important because it breaks down the leftover minerals and sugars produced by chlorophyll.
 When these aren’t broken down they create a harsh and poor flavor.
-Curing also preserves aromatic compounds that degrade when temperature falls under 70°F.
+Curing also preserves aromatic compounds that degrade when the temperature falls under 70°F.